voltrondata-labs/ursabot/README.md

     automatically, but this is a convinient way to force a re-build.
   - `@ursabot benchmark`: Triggers C++ benchmarks and sends back the results as a github comment and highlights the regressions.
-  - `@ursabot crossbow test cpp-python`: Triggers the `cpp-python` test group defined in [test.yml][crossbow-tests] and responds with a URL pointing to submitted crossbow branches at the github UI showing the build statuses.
+  - `@ursabot crossbow submit cpp-python`: Triggers the `cpp-python` group defined in [tasks.yml][crossbow-tasks] and responds with a URL pointing to submitted crossbow branches at the github UI showing the build statuses.
-  - `@ursabot crossbow package -g wheel -g conda`: Triggers the `wheel` and `conda` crossbow packaging groups defined in [tasks.yml][crossbow-tasks].
+  - `@ursabot crossbow submit -g wheel -g conda`: Triggers the `wheel` and `conda` crossbow packaging groups defined in [tasks.yml][crossbow-tasks].
-  - `@ursabot crossbow package wheel-win-cp35m wheel-win-cp36m`: Triggers only
+  - `@ursabot crossbow submit wheel-win-cp35m wheel-win-cp36m`: Triggers only
     two tasks passed explicitly.

 Note that the commands won't trigger any builds if the commit message contains